vimlet/vimlet-commons/src/node/commons/README.md

 --------------------------------------------------------------------------

 ## License
-This project is licensed under [FreeBSD 2 clause license](https://spdx.org/licenses/BSD-2-Clause-FreeBSD.html#licenseText)
+This project is under MIT License.
+See [LICENSE](https://github.com/vimlet/VimletCommons/blob/master/LICENSE) for details.

 --------------------------------------------------------------------------